cdoan1/static-site-starter-src/docs/fleet-health.md

 - The Goverance and Application views indicates the state of policy compliance and applications respectiveliy, across the fleet.
 - Finally, the Observability dashboard aggregates metrics data from the fleet in a single pane of glass.

+!!! note

+    There is one important notion that our work has highlighted.
+ACM as a system does not represent the source of truth clusters in the enterprise.
+We can import clusters from different cloud providers and even on-prem sources, but those providers will be the source of truth of their domain.
+ACM can span providers, but still, does not represent a source of truth.
+ACM is only aware of what is given it.
+Clusters can disappear.
+ACM does have the capability to create new clusters via the hive component or assisted installer.

 ### What is needed

 - The SRE will need to define custom dashboards to display views specific to their needs.
 Workload metrics data is collected, but the out of the box Openshift dashboards is a general view.